adarsh-goswamii/MyLibrary/README.md

 * [Material.io](https://material.io/)
 * [Glide](https://github.com/bumptech/glide) - Used to load images from internet
-* [Gson](https://github.com/google/gson) - Used to preserve data as SharedPreferences is used inspite of a Database.
+* [Gson](https://github.com/google/gson) - Used to convert Objects into Json format for ease of storing data.
+* Sqlite Database - Used to store data for application.